sematext/browser-sdk/README.md

  - `yarn run build` to build the production bundle
  - `yarn run dev` to build the development (not minified) bundle

-### Working on the loader script
+### Working on the Loader Script

+The main entry point of the loader script is in `src/snippet.js`.
-Start by looking at `src/snippet.js`.
-This is the unminified es2015 version of the loader script.
-To generate the minified snippet for use `yarn run generate-snippet`.
+This is the unminified [ES2015]((https://en.wikipedia.org/wiki/ECMAScript)) version of the loader script which is responsible for loading the metrics gathering script.

+To generate the minified snippet of the loader script use `yarn run generate-snippet`.

 **Keep in mind that the loader script should be compact.**

+### Working on the Main RUM Script

+The main entry point of the RUM script is in `src/index.js`.
+Use `eslint` to catch any style issues and `flow` to catch any type errors.

+You can use the following commands:

+ - `yarn run start` to start the development server
+ - `yarn run lint` to run `lint` on the code
+ - `yarn run flow` to run `flow` type checks
+ - `yarn run build` to build the production bundle
+ - `yarn run dev` to build the development (not minified) bundle

 ### Manual Tests